-Our scan revealed that as of December 2020, a large number of K-12 schools across the United States had implemented COVID-19 testing, despite the absence of a comprehensive national K-12 testing strategy.
-However, school-wide screening testing programs (i.e., testing asymptomatic individuals) that we identified were not distributed equitably, but instead were mostly implemented in public and independent schools with access to greater resources.
+ur national scan revealed that, as of December 2020, a large number of K-12 schools across the United States had implemented COVID-19 testing.
+However, schoolwide screening testing programs (i.e., testing asymptomatic individuals) that we identified were not distributed equitably, but instead were mostly implemented in public and independent schools that had access to more resources.
 In this section, we describe the three main types of early adopters we identified, ordered from most to least common (Table 1).